estuaryoss/estuary-agent/README.md

 -  npm
 -  other: you can use this image as base and install on top your dependencies

-## TestRunner service usage
+## Agent service usage
-1. use the service embedded in this container and mount your testing framework
+1. use the docker image and mount your testing framework
-2. build your absolute custom framework image and integrate this service as a self-contained application service (cli).
-Read [doc](https://github.com/dinuta/estuary-testrunner/wiki).
+2. build your absolute custom framework image and add this agent compiled as binary.
+Read [doc](https://github.com/dinuta/estuary-agent/wiki).

-Use cases:
+## Testing use cases:
-1. estuary-testrunner vs an external SUT / dockerized SUT
+1. agent used for integration testing controlling SUT / dockerized SUT
-2. estuary-testrunner used inside docker-compose with estuary-deployer
+2. agent used inside a docker-compose template with estuary-deployer, to control the automation framework

+Some use cases are documented in [wiki](https://github.com/dinuta/estuary-agent/wiki)

 ## Service run
 ### Docker compose